nmago/GSoC-2017/index.md

 There are much work to do (and I intend to keep working on this project):
  - Work on UI of Crash Reporter client
  - Work on MBS: adding various features into report viewer such as filters, search, design stuff and other things that could make reports view/analysis easier
- - Adapt Crash Reporter client for other platforms: this Summer we work only on Linux version
+ - Adapt Crash Reporter client for other platforms: this Summer we worked only on Linux version

 #### P.S.